Teresa Fedor: Economic issues

 Fedor opposed initiatives to raise funds by selling rights to state lands, including state parks to drill for crude oil and natural gas.
-"Our picture-perfect parks in Ohio may certainly … be turned into picture-perfect toxic wastelands,she had stated.
+"Our picture-perfect parks in Ohio may certainly … be turned into picture-perfect toxic wastelands", she had stated.
 The General Assembly ultimately voted for allowing for oil exploration on state lands.

 Abortion

-On 25 March 2015, Teresa Fedor got so frustrated during a debate on abortion in the lower chamber of the state's legislature that she stood up and revealed that she had been raped and terminated the resulting pregnancy.
+On 25 March 2015, Fedor got so frustrated during a debate on abortion in the lower chamber of the state's legislature that she stood up and revealed that she had been raped and terminated the resulting pregnancy.

 "You don't respect my reason, my rape, my abortion, and I guarantee you there are other women who should stand up with me and be courageous enough to speak," she said.
 "What you're doing is so fundamentally inhuman, unconstitutional, and I've sat here too long."

 Fedor was raped many years ago, while she was in the military.

-The so-called Heartbeat bill that was being discussed in the Ohio legislature at the time would have doctors test for a heartbeat in the fetus, which could be as early as six weeks into the pregnancy.
+The so-called heartbeat bill that was being discussed in the Ohio legislature at the time would have doctors test for a heartbeat in the fetus, which could be as early as six weeks into the pregnancy.
 If one is detected, and the doctor proceeds with the abortion, they would face felony charges.
 If the bill becomes law, it would ban all abortions, except when the pregnancy endangered the mother's life or health, but including cases of rape and incest.
 The bill passed, 50 votes to 44.